 Tatura Children's Centre is committed to the safety, wellbeing and support of all children and young people.
 Management, staff and volunteers take every reasonable precaution to protect children in our care and treat all children with the utmost respect and understanding at all times.
-To protect children from abuse, our Service embeds strategies to ensure a culture of child safety by providing a safe environment for the children in our care.
-We acknowledge that staff within an early childhood service are in a unique position to monitor behavioural and emotional changes, physical injuries, and the general wellbeing of a child due to the development of safe environments and trusting relationships with children and families.
-Our staff are trained to identify signs and behaviours that may indicate child abuse and thoroughly understand their obligations and responsibilities to respond to incidents, disclosures or suspicions of child abuse as mandated reporters.
+To protect children from abuse, TCC embeds strategies to ensure a culture of child safety by providing a safe environment for the children in our care.
+We acknowledge that TCC educators are in a unique position to monitor behavioral and emotional changes, physical injuries, and the general wellbeing of a child due to the development of safe environments and trusting relationships with children and families.
+Our educators are trained to identify signs and behaviours that may indicate child abuse and thoroughly understand their obligations and responsibilities to respond to incidents, disclosures or suspicions of child abuse as mandated reporters.

 We are dedicated in promoting cultural safety for Aboriginal children, cultural safety for children from culturally and/or linguistically diverse backgrounds and to providing a safe environment for children with a disability.
-Our Service takes every reasonable effort to accommodate the diversity of all children in implementing the Child Safe Standards.
+TCC takes every reasonable effort to accommodate the diversity of all children in implementing the Child Safe Standards.

-Our Service takes a 'zero' tolerance approach to child abuse and are committed to raise awareness about the importance of child safety in our environment and the community.
+TCC takes a 'zero' tolerance approach to child abuse and are committed to raise awareness about the importance of child safety in our environment and the community.